 Targeted Therapy for Ovarian Cancer

-Treatment for ovarian cancer usually involves several forms of treatment.
-This helps to attack the cancer in different ways.
-Treatment can vary depending on your health, any other health conditions you have, the type and stage of your cancer, and your personal choices.
+Treatment for ovarian cancer usually involves several forms of treatment to attack the cancer in different ways.
+Treatment can vary depending on your overall health and whether you have other health conditions.
+It also depends on the specific type and stage of your ovarian cancer.

-There are different kinds of targeted therapies.
+There are a few types of targeted therapies that each work differently.
 In general, they interfere with how a cancer cell grows, repairs itself, or communicates with other cells.1

 Is targeted therapy the same as chemotherapy?

-While the general term “chemotherapy” means drugs to treat cancer, targeted therapy is different from standard chemotherapy.
-Standard chemotherapy is toxic to most cells.
-It damages both healthy and cancerous cells, which is why so many different side effects can occur.2
+While the general term “chemotherapy” means drugs to treat cancer, targeted therapy is different from standard chemotherapy.2

 How does targeted therapy work?